Rob-P-Smith/JQsim/README.md

 **jqs.CZ(0,2);**
 **jqs.measure(2);**

-When using this the output for the system state if a user prints it will be one of these four states with equal probability:
+When using this the output for the system state if a user prints it will be one of these four states with equal probabilities based on the amplitudes of 0.500 for each:
 |ψ⟩100
 |ψ⟩101
 |ψ⟩110